How To Cold Email Investors - Michael Seibel

 Founders often ask me how to cold email an investor when they're interested in raising money.
 I receive tons of cold emails from founders, and I try to actually reply to all of them.
 Here are some tips on some things you should and shouldn't do when cold emailing an investor.

 The second thing that's important is that in that short email, there are some things that I'm really interested in knowing: the problem that you're trying to solve, what your solution is, have you launched, or do you have any growth at all?
 How big do you think the market could be?
 Do you have co-founders?
 Do you have the ability to write code?
-Do you know something about the problem or the market or your opportunity that you feel like is controversial, that other people don't know, or wouldn't agree with?
+Do you know something about the problem, market, or your opportunity that you feel like is controversial, that other people don't know or wouldn't agree with?
 Those are the things that I'm most interested in understanding.
 I am NOT interested in a long history of how you came up with the idea.
 What I don't need is a story or a narrative in the beginning; what I first need is just raw facts.

 It's even more important that you don't use jargon.
 One of the things we say, oh, I see all the time, is there's a difference between a customer pitch and an investor pitch.
 When talking to a customer or user, they know the jargon of your industry.
-When talking to an investor, you have no idea whether they know, so make sure you're using simple language — language that you can use with any friend that you have, regardless of whether they're in your industry.
+When talking to an investor, you have no idea whether they know, so make sure you're using simple language—language that you can use with any friend that you have, regardless of whether they're in your industry.

 The next is that it's fine to attach a deck to your email, but it is not required.
 What I will tell you though is that there are extremely common formats for decks that investors in Silicon Valley are used to.
 Please do not attach a deck that lives outside of that format.
-If you have any question about what that format is, just google search "Airbnb’s fundraising deck" and that will give you a basic look at what a deck looks like.
+If you have any questions about what that format is, just google search “Airbnb fundraising deck” and that will give you a basic look at what a deck looks like.
 What's interesting, and what I've learned, is that in different industries, decks look completely different.
-So if you're from finance or from marketing or from any other number of industries, there's a style of deck you might be used to that could be completely different from what startups normally pitch with.
+So if you're from finance or from marketing, or from any other number of industries, there's a style of deck you might be used to that could be completely different from what startups normally pitch with.
 So just copy the template from a successful startup deck; don't roll with what you're used to in another industry.

 The last thing is track opens.
 If you're emailing investors, track the open rate and make sure that people are actually seeing your email.